 Vancouver Maritime Museum

-The Vancouver Maritime Museum hosts their STEAM summer day camps about science, technology, engineering, arts and mathematics in 2023.
+The Vancouver Maritime Museum hosted their STEAM summer day camps about science, technology, engineering, arts and mathematics in 2024.

-The first camp starts on July 3 and the final camp ends on August 25.
-The camps take place from 9:00 am to 4:00 pm on weekdays with a new camp starting each week.
-Rates are about $275 per week for kids between the ages of 6 and 12.
+The first camp started on July 2nd and the final camp ended on August 30th.
+The camps took place from 9:00 am to 3:30 pm on weekdays with a new camp starting each week.
+Rates ranged from about $260 to $325 per week for kids between the ages of 6 and 12.

-Topics differ from week to week this year.
-Options include Sailor Skills, Deep Sea Discovery, Maritime Mythology, Arctic Animals, Ocean Activists, plus a few more.
+Topics differed from week to week last year.
+Options included Sailor Skills, Deep Sea Discovery, Coastal Creatures and By The Sea Shore.

 TIP: You can save 25% on general admission to the museum if you use the promo code BESTVANCOUVER when purchasing your tickets online!
 The discount isn’t valid for the summer camp programs, but it is for regular visits.

-Visit the Vancouver Maritime website for more information about the camps.
+Visit the Vancouver Maritime website for the latest information about the camps.

 Gulf of Georgia Cannery

-The Gulf of Georgia Cannery offers day camp experiences to groups of youth between the ages of 6 and 12 years old.
+The Gulf of Georgia Cannery offers youth programs to groups between the ages of 3 to 6 and 6 to 12 years old.
 The attraction is a great destination for a field trip or an educational experience with a large group.
+Programs run for 60 minutes or 90 minutes depending on the age range you sign up for.

 Rather than having a day camp schedule for the year, folks interested in bringing large groups of children to the cannery can inquire about the camps online.
 A typical trip involves a film, tour of the Canning Line, scavenger hunt, and other activities.

-TIP: As of May 2023, the Gulf Of Georgia Cannery has a new exhibit about seafood called Fish Tales.
-Also, every day of the year, admission to the museum is free for children and youth up to, and including 17 year-olds.
-They just have to pay for special programs and events, like the summer camps.
+TIP: Every day of the year, admission to the museum is free for children and youth ages 17 and under.
+They just have to pay for special programs and events, like the summer experiences.

 To learn more, see the Group Programs page on the cannery’s official website.